Emagjby/funmaker/README.md

 ## What's this all about?

 Ever wanted to try sports betting without risking actual money?
-Bookmaker lets you:
+FunMaker lets you:

 - Bet on sports/events with virtual points (everybody starts with 1000)
 - Watch odds change in real-time based on betting patterns